Jinming-Zhang/EverythingCS/Programming/Algorithms/Dynamic Programming/Introduction.md

 2. Recursively define the value of an optimal solution
 3. Compute the value of an optimal solution, typically in a bottom-up fashion
 4. Construct an optimal solution from computed information

+## Subproblem Graph
+Identify the set of subproblems involved and how subproblems depend on one another.